usnistgov/mbuild_polybuild/CONTRIBUTING.md

   * Add tests if modifying the code
   * Commit and push changes to GitHub, and open a pull request

-Guides such as the [MDAnalysis User Guide](https://userguide.mdanalysis.org/stable/contributing.html) have been written in much more detail to go through these steps more thoroughly.
 We strongly encourage you to check those for help, and we welcome any questions.
 Thank you for your contribution!